GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step12/Tutorial.rst

 For the same 3D wellbore problem, the poroplastic case is thereafter tested and compared with the poroelastic one.
-Fig.5 shows the distribution of :math:`\Sigma_yy` in the near wellbore region for both cases.
+Fig.5 shows the distribution of :math:`\sigma_yy` in the near wellbore region for both cases.
 As observed, a relaxation of the tangential stress along the direction of minimum horizontal stress is detected for the poroplastic case, which can be attributed to the plastic response of the rock.

 .. _problemVerificationFig3: